China’s Grab for Mineral, Water Resources Along the Indian Frontier: Ladakh and Aksai Chin

 In the western sector, China’s salami slicing—the practice of using a series of small actions to produce a result that would be unlawful to perform all at once—began with Mao Zedong’s designs for conquest in Xinjiang and Tibet, which shared borders with India and Pakistan after Britain left the sub-continent.

 Shortly after Mao came to power in October 1949, the PLA marched into the region.
+It took only two months for it to take over Xinjiang and come to India’s doorstep.

-The bloody Galwan conflict in June 2020, in which 20 Indian soldiers and an undisclosed number of Chinese soldiers were killed in hand-to-hand fighting, saw a military escalation along the eastern Ladakh border.
+The bloody Galwan conflict in June 2020, in which 20 Indian soldiers and an undisclosed number of Chinese soldiers were killed in hand-to-hand combat, saw a military escalation along the eastern Ladakh border.
 Since then, 21 commander-level military talks between the two countries have failed to produce a consensus.

 Today, the largely uninhabited, ultra-high-altitude regions—claimed by India and controlled by China—are known for the very visible military stand-off between the two powers.
 However, their strategic and geopolitical value goes further.
 Behind China’s expansionism in the regions lies its desire for minerals and precious water resources.